langchain-ai/langsmith-sdk/python/README.md

 For this example, we will do so using the Client, but you can also do this using the web interface, as explained in the [LangChainPlus docs](https://docs.langchain.plus/docs/).

-## Additional Documentation

-To learn more about the LangChainPlus platform, check out the [docs](https://docs.langchain.plus/docs/).

 ```python
 from langchainplus_sdk import LangChainPlusClient